expo/expo/docs/versions/unversioned/guides/glossary-of-terms.md

 ### create-react-native-app

 The React Native equivalent of [create-react-app](https://github.com/facebookincubator/create-react-app).
-Gets you set up and creating a React Native app to with no build configuration required, and it uses Expo to accomplish this.
+Gets you set up and creating a React Native app with no build configuration required, and it uses Expo to accomplish this.
 [Read more in "Expo & Create React Native App"](create-react-native-app.html).

 ### detach

 The term "detach" is used in Expo to describe leaving the cozy comfort of the standard Expo development environment, where you do not have to deal with build configuration or native code.
-When you "detach" from Expo, you get the native projects along with [ExpoKit](#ExpoKit), so you can continue building your project using the Expo APIs but your workflow now is the same as if you were building a React Native application without Expo.
+When you "detach" from Expo, you get the native projects along with [ExpoKit](#expokit), so you can continue building your project using the Expo APIs but your workflow now is the same as if you were building a React Native application without Expo.
 [Read more in "Detaching to ExpoKit"](https://docs.expo.io/versions/latest/guides/detach.html).

 ### eject

-The termn "eject" was popularized by [create-react-app](https://github.com/facebookincubator/create-react-app), and it is used for [create-react-native-app](https://github.com/react-community/create-react-native-app).
+The term "eject" was popularized by [create-react-app](https://github.com/facebookincubator/create-react-app), and it is used for [create-react-native-app](https://github.com/react-community/create-react-native-app).
 When you "eject" your project, you take a more extreme step than just [detach](#detach) -- you lose access to Expo APIs and completely leave the Expo environment.
 [Read more about ejecting](https://github.com/react-community/create-react-native-app/blob/master/EJECTING.md).

 ### Emulator